.

 Getting good results from headstone rubbing can be achieved with just a few tricks of the trade and a small investment in the right materials.
 Like many other genealogists before us, we went through our own learning curve using the wrong materials and techniques during our first few attempts at headstone rubbing.

 Since then, and with visits to the headstones of over 60 ancestors, we've perfected our technique at headstone rubbing and now get excellent results most every time.
-Here are the materials and techniques we use.
+Here are the materials and techniques we use when doing a headstone rubbing.

 Materials You'll Need For Headstone Rubbing